discord/ex_hash_ring/pages/upgrade.md

 #### 6.0.0

-In 6.0.0 more configuration information is required to support the history functionality and to unify the two older representations into a single coherent representation
+In 6.0.0 more ring information is required to support the history functionality and to unify the two older representations into a single coherent representation

 The entries in the table are always structured as follows.